Let Franciscan Father Greg Friedman inspire you to pray in creative, deep, and personal ways.

 This one is especially for catechists.

-Author Terry Hershey discusses how busy catechists can practice sanctuary in their daily lives. |
+Author Terry Hershey takes 5 minutes to review how busy catechists can practice sanctuary in their daily lives: |

 A brief prayer can lift our minds and hearts:

-PEACE PRAYER OF ST. FRANCIS Lord, make me an instrument of your peace.
+Lord, make me an instrument of your peace.
 Where there is hatred, let me sow love.
 Where there is injury, pardon.
 Where there is doubt, faith.
 Where there is despair, hope.
 Where there is darkness, light.
 Where there is sadness, joy.
 O Divine Master, grant that I may not so much seek to be consoled, as to console; to be understood, as to understand; to be loved, as to love.
 For it is in giving that we receive.
-It is in pardoning that we are pardoned, and it is in dying that we are born to Eternal Life.
-FRAGRANCE OF CHRIST PRAYER by BLESSED JOHN HENRY NEWMAN Help me to spread your fragrance everywhere I go - let me preach you without preaching, not by words but by my example - by the catching force, the sympathetic influence of what I do, the evident fullness of the love my heart bears to you. |
+It is in pardoning that we are pardoned, and it is in dying that we are born to Eternal Life. |

 PRAYER OF ST. DOMINIC May God the Father who made us bless us.
 May God the Son send his healing among us.
 May God the Holy Spirit move within us and give us eyes to see with, ears to hear with, and hands that your work might be done.
 May we walk and preach the word of God to all.
-May the angel of peace watch over us and lead us at last by God's grace to the Kingdom.
-HOLY SPIRIT PRAYER of ST. AUGUSTINE Breathe in me, O Holy Spirit, That my thoughts may all be holy.
-Act in me, O Holy Spirit, That my work, too, may be holy.
-Draw my heart, O Holy Spirit, That I love only what is holy.
-Strengthen me, O Holy Spirit, To defend all that is holy.
-Guard me, then, O Holy Spirit, That I always may be holy. |
+May the angel of peace watch over us and lead us at last by God's grace to the Kingdom. |

-PRAYER OF ST. BENEDICT Gracious and holy Father, grant us the intellect to understand you, reason to discern you, diligence to seek you, wisdom to find you, a spirit to know you, a heart to meditate upon you.
+Gracious and holy Father, grant us the intellect to understand you, reason to discern you, diligence to seek you, wisdom to find you, a spirit to know you, a heart to meditate upon you.
 May our ears hear you, may our eyes behold you, and may our tongues proclaim you.
 Give us grace that our way of life may be pleasing to you, that we may have the patience to wait for you and the perseverance to look for you.
 Grant us a perfect end--your holy presence, a blessed resurrection and life everlasting.
-We ask this through Jesus Christ our Lord.
-PRAYER FOR GENEROSITY of ST. IGNATIUS OF LOYOLA Eternal Word, only begotten Son of God, Teach me true generosity.
-Teach me to serve you as you deserve.
-To give without counting the cost, To fight heedless of wounds, To labor without seeking rest, To sacrifice myself without thought of any reward Save the knowledge that I have done your will. |
+We ask this through Jesus Christ our Lord. |

 Online Resources for Spiritual Help